 1. Animated films under 1 minute.

-By submitting your film, you permit us to use any publicity stills you have supplied, as well as stills from your film, for promotion of the festival, and allows us to use up to 12 seconds of your film in trailers and other video promotion.
-Non-English language films must be subtitled in English.
+By submitting your film, you permit us to use and manipulate any publicity stills you have supplied, as well as stills from your film, for promotion of FAFF, and you allow us to use up to 12 seconds of your film in trailers and other video promotion.
+Non-English language submissions will be disqualified from consideration if they are not accompanied with english language subtitles or closed captions.
 Filmmakers must secure all copyright clearances.
 FAFF will not accept responsibility for any copyright infringement.

 2. Animated films 1-20 minutes.

-By submitting your film, you permit us to use any publicity stills you have supplied, as well as stills from your film, for promotion of the festival, and allows us to use up to 30 seconds of your film in trailers and other video promotion.
-Non-English language films must be subtitled in English.
+By submitting your film, you permit us to use and manipulate any publicity stills you have supplied, as well as stills from your film, for promotion of FAFF, and you allow us to use up to 30 seconds of your film in trailers and other video promotion.
+Non-English language submissions will be disqualified from consideration if they are not accompanied with english language subtitles or closed captions.
 Filmmakers must secure all copyright clearances.
 FAFF will not accept responsibility for any copyright infringement.

 Prizes cannot be exchanged for cash and are not transferable.
 Submission fees cannot be refunded.